mideind/EmblaFlutterApp/README.md

 # Embla

-Embla is a voice-driven virtual assistant app powered by the Icelandic-language [Greynir](https://greynir.is) query engine.
+Embla is an Icelandic-language voice assistant app powered by the [Greynir](https://greynir.is) query engine.
 This is the repository for the cross-platform Embla mobile client.

 The client is implemented in [Dart](https://dart.dev/) using the [Flutter](https://flutter.dev) framework.
 Currently built to run on Android 8.0+ (SDK >= 26), with iOS support on the roadmap.

 ## Build instructions